A Survey on LLM-as-a-Judge: Introduction

-While LLM-as-a-Judge holds significant potential as a scalable and adaptable evaluation framework compared to expert-driven human evaluations and traditional automated metrics~\cite{self_taught}, its adoption is hindered by two key challenges.
-The first challenge is \textbf{\textit{the absence of a systematic review}}, which reflects the lack of formal definitions, fragmented understanding, and casual usage practices in the study of LLM-as-a-Judge.
-These gaps make it difficult for researchers and practitioners to fully understand LLM-as-a-Judge and apply it effectively.
-Building on this, the second challenge involves addressing ongoing concerns about reliability~\cite{yu2024xfinder}, as merely employing LLM-as-a-Judge does not guarantee evaluations that are both accurate and aligned with established standards.
-These challenges demand not only a deeper assessment of the outputs generated by LLM-as-a-Judge but also a crucial investigation into the question: \textbf{\textit{How to build reliable LLM-as-a-Judge systems?}}
+LLM-as-a-Judge holds significant potential as a scalable and adaptable evaluation framework compared to the aforementioned two traditional methods~\cite{self_taught}.
+However, its widespread adoption is hindered by two key challenges.
+The first challenge lies in the absence of a systematic review, which highlights the lack of formal definitions, fragmented understanding, and inconsistent usage practices in the relevant studies.
+As a result, researchers and practitioners struggle to fully understand and apply effectively.
+The second challenge concerns reliability~\cite{yu2024xfinder}, as merely employing LLM-as-a-Judge does not ensure accurate evaluations aligned with established standards.
+These challenges emphasize the need for a deeper assessment of the outputs generated by LLM-as-a-Judge, as well as a crucial investigation into the question: \textbf{\textit{How to build reliable LLM-as-a-Judge systems?}}